Noone2018b/SteamCMD-Syno-Guide/readme.md

 ## Basic use

+In all cases, you're going to input terminal commands to SteamCMD.
+This is either via the Docker container, or directly in your normal SSH terminal.

+### With Docker
-Via Docker DSM GUI (i.e. via the Synology DSM web interface)
+Via Docker DSM GUI (i.e. via the Synology DSM web interface).
+Firstly login to your web interface as normal, then:

 1. Fire up Docker.
 2. Run Docker container.
 3. Navigate to terminal tab.
-4. Use this to run SteamCMD commands.
+4. Use this terminal to run SteamCMD commands.

 Via terminal